Sena's Extraordinary Story

 A Positive Outlook

-“I am on a quest to live my dream to become a doctor of Oriental medicine,” she says.
+“I am on a quest to live my dream to become a doctor of traditional Asian medicine,” she says.
 The vocation seems to fit.
 An organic “Mother Earth” type, with long flowing hair and a focused, yet gentle expression, Sena has her own business, caring for plants at hotels and banks.
 The work enables her to call her own hours so she can keep to a schedule that would defeat most people.

 Sena has never let difficult times deter her.
 Perhaps it was instilled at birth when she had to fight for her life.
 Born prematurely at two pounds, she had seven blood transfusions and had underdeveloped organs.
 Because of too much oxygen while she she was in an incubator, the retinas in her eyes were damaged.
 She came home to an unstable mother, an alcoholic father, and a family so poor they often had no heat and sometimes used a hair dryer for warmth.
 Her grandparents took her in when she was 2, and Sena credits her grandmother with doing everything for her.